Proodeftiki F.C.: 2004–2007: Beta Ethniki, debts of the club, economic impasse and first demotion in Delta Ethniki

-2007-2011: Delta Ethniki
+2007–2011: Delta Ethniki

 In the 4th National, an unprecedented category for Proodeftiki, where they were first found due to financial problems, he played four consecutive bouts.
 In the first three periods and first in history in Delta Ethniki (2007–08, 2008–09 and 2009–10), it failed to conquer the rise in professional categories.
-At the same time, the failure for a win during this three-year period was accompanied by the amateur competition of the Piraeus Cup, where it also participated for the first time, as its best course in the tournament was until the semi-final phase of 2009-10, where it was difficulty in the penalty shootout - from the adjacent APO Keratsini (also the 4th National Team).
-On the contrary, during the 2010-11 season its racing course was quite successful, as with enough ease and just 6 games before the end of the championship it became a mathematical champion in the 9th group of the 4th National Championship, whenever it prevailed with 2-0 in the home of Triglia Rafina and also won the Piraeus Cup for the first time in its history, ensuring as a Damblouhos amateur the return to the professional categories and more specifically in the 3rd National.
+At the same time, the failure for a win during this three-year period was accompanied by the amateur competition of the Piraeus Cup, where it also participated for the first time, as its best course in the tournament was until the semi-finals of 2009–10, where it was difficulty in the penalty shootout - from the adjacent APO Keratsini (also the 4th National Team).
+On the contrary, during the 2010–11 season its racing course was quite successful, as with enough ease and just 6 games before the end of the championship it became a mathematical champion in the 9th group of the 4th National Championship, whenever it prevailed with 2–0 in the home of Triglia Rafina and also won the Piraeus Cup for the first time in its history, ensuring as a Damblouhos amateur the return to the professional categories and more specifically in the 3rd National.

-2011-2014: Gamma Ethniki, economic problems and downgrading
+2011–2014: Gamma Ethniki, economic problems and downgrading

 With its rise to Gamma Ethniki and the financial problems, however, continue to oscillate the club, it gained a semi-professional form after being unable to turn into a professional (PAE) and subsequently turned into a Paying Players' Division (T.P.), under the name "TAP". Α.Ο.
 Proodeftiki Youth".
-In the 2011-12 season, Proodeftiki finished 9th in the first group, which forced her to take part in a barrage struggle that took place in the neutral stadium of Trikala and prevailed 1-0 of Alexandros Hercules Grand, ensuring her stay.
+In the 2011–12 season, Proodeftiki finished 9th in the first group, which forced her to take part in a barrage struggle that took place in the neutral stadium of Trikala and prevailed 1–0 of Alexandros Hercules Grand, ensuring her stay.
 At the same time, in the Greek Cup, they retired the Renaissance Giannitson (2nd National Team) in the 2nd round and then was eliminated by the upper Asteras Tripolis (Super League team).

-In the 2012-13 season he was in seventh position in the first group with 36 points, a position that gave him the right to be promoted to Football League.
+In the 2012–13 season he was in seventh position in the first group with 36 points, a position that gave him the right to be promoted to Football League.
 However, due to the punishment imposed on her, she was stripped of 2 points, leading her to tie in seventh place with Paniliakos and A.O.
 Glyfada, who excelled and eventually Proodeftiki was ranked 9th, failing to promote.
-At the same time, in the Greek Cup, he excluded Heracles of Thessaloniki (Group B Ethnikis) in the first round and then in the 32 phase he was eliminated with 2 defeats (4-0 and 1-2) from Panathinaikos.
+At the same time, in the Greek Cup, he excluded Heracles of Thessaloniki (Group B Ethnikis) in the first round and then in the 32 phase he was eliminated with 2 defeats (4–0 and 1–2) from Panathinaikos.